HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Does changing the settings in the middle of a build affect the build process?

-No. Any changes made to the settings, such as build goals or strategy options, have no affect on an ongoing build.
+No. Any changes made to the settings, such as build goals or strategy options, have no effect on an ongoing build.
 However, if you stop the build then restart it, any changes you've made will be picked up and used in the new build.